tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/常见问题/计费相关/其他_intl_en.md

-### I have purchased a Linux CVM with cloud disks over 20 GB.
-How will it be charged if I reinstall the operating system as Windows?
+### A user has purchased a Linux-based CVM that comes with a cloud disk exceeding 20 GB.
+What will be charges be if the user reinstalls the operating system as Windows?

-The fees will be calculated based on different billing methods:
+The charges will be based on the billing mode:

-- For pay-as-you-go CVMs, billing for the part exceeding 20 GB of the pervious purchased system disk will stop once the Windows OS is successfully installed.
+- For pay-as-you-go CVMs, billing for the previously purchased system disk that exceeds 20 GB will stop once Windows OS is successfully installed.

-### I have purchased a Windows CVM with cloud disks.
-How will it be charged if I reinstall the operating system as Linux?
+### A user has purchased a Windows-based CVM that comes with a cloud disk.
+What will be charges be if the user reinstalls the operating system as Linux?

-Because the capacity of the system disk cannot be reduced, it needs to be reinstalled at the current capacity with no additional charges.
-If you need to expand the system disk capacity after reinstalling the system as Linux, additional fees will apply.
-For more information, see [System and Data Disks](https://intl.cloud.tencent.com/document/product/213/17351).
+The capacity of system disks cannot be reduced.
+If the system disk remain as is after reinstallation, there will be no additional charges.
+If you need to expand the disk capacity after reinstalling to Linux OS, additional fees will apply.
+See [System Disks and Data Disks](https://intl.cloud.tencent.com/document/product/213/17351) for details on system disk expansion.
-For more information on CBS prices, see [Price Overview](https://intl.cloud.tencent.com/document/product/362/2413).
+For cloud disks prices, please see [Pricing List](https://intl.cloud.tencent.com/document/product/362/2413).

 > CVMs in overseas regions do not support switching between Linux and Windows during system reinstallation.
 >

+### What are the computing components in a CVM bill?

+The computing components correspond to instance specifications.
+Take S5.SMALL4 for example, computing components includes the CPU, memory, and NVMe local disk.